-- 7.1 For the cost of school places the Government recommends using figures from the latest Local Authority Scorecard as a basis of the cost per pupil place.
-The latest scorecard figure per place for primary schools in Barnsley is £18,832 £16,202, and for secondary schools is £18,625 (as at 2021-2017). - 7.2 For secondary school places we have looked at costs incurred on a recent secondary school development.
-The average cost per place is £16,056. - 7.3 Both these figures are rounded to the nearest thousand five hundred, therefore where:- - Only primary school places are needed, a contribution of £16,000 £19,000 must be made for each place; - Only secondary school places are needed, a contribution of £16,000 £18,500 must be made for each place; - Both primary and secondary school places are needed, contributions of £16,000 £19,000 must be made for each primary place and of £16,000 £18,500 for each secondary place. - 7.4 These figures will be reviewed periodically through the Local Plan Monitoring Report to ensure they remain relevant and responsive to the costs of school places and updated Local Authority Scorecards.
+- 7.1 For the cost of school places the Government recommends2 using regional cost data figures from the latest local authority school places Sscorecard as a basis of the cost per pupil place.
+For Yorkshire and The Humber, the cost per place of a permanent school expansion is £17,677 for primary schools and £24,312 for secondary schools (as at 2022).
+The latest scorecard figure per place for primary schools in Barnsley is £18,832 £16,202, and for secondary schools is £18,625 (as at 2021_2017).
+In accordance with the guidance we will assume that the per pupil cost of early years provision is assumed to be the same as for a primary school and post-16 provision the same as for a secondary school. - 7.2 When calculating the costs associated with SEND provision we must take into account that special schools require more space per pupil than mainstream schools.
+The costs for special or alternative provision will therefore be calculated at four times the cost of mainstream places, consistent with the additional space requirements in Building Bulletin 104 and government guidance3. - 7.3 For secondary school places we have looked at costs incurred on a recent secondary school development.
+The average cost per place is £16,056. - 7.4 Both tThese figures are rounded to the nearest thousand five hundred, therefore where:- - Only primary school places are needed, a contribution of £16,000 £19,000 £17, 500 must be made for each place; - Only early years places are needed, a contribution of £17, 500 must be made for each place; - Only secondary school places are needed, a contribution of £16,000 £18,500 £24, 500 must be made for each place; - Only post-16 places are needed, a contribution of £24, 500 must be made for each place; - Both primary and secondary school places are needed, contributions of £16,000 £19,000 must be made for each primary place and of £16,000 £18,500 for each secondary place. - A combination of school phases places is needed, a contribution for each phase must be made.
+For example, where early years, primary, secondary and post-16 places are needed, contributions of £17, 500 must be made for each early years and primary place; and of £24, 500 for each secondary and post-16 place. - Where SEND places are needed, contributions will be calculated at four times the cost of the respective mainstream provision.